-- When the item is ready to be picked up at one of Canada Post’s facilities for Large Volume Receivers.
+- When the item is ready to be picked up at one of Canada Post’s facilities for large volume receivers.

 - When the item is successfully delivered or is deemed Undeliverable / Return to Sender.

-- When a delivery attempt is made but the recipient is not available to accept the delivery, a Delivery Notice Card is left indicating where the item can be picked up.
+- When a delivery attempt is made, but the recipient is not available to accept the delivery, a Delivery Notice Card is left indicating where the item can be picked up.

-- When a Final Delivery Notice Card is issued if the item has not been picked-up at the post office.
+- When a Final Delivery Notice Card is issued if the item has not been picked up at the post office.

 - When an item is not deliverable because it was shipped to an incorrect address, or the recipient refused to accept the delivery, or the item is unclaimed at a post office, the shipment will be returned to the sender or sent to the Undeliverable Mail Office.

-- When the shipper has made an error made in the postal delivery address, Canada Post will attempt to correct the error and have the item delivered, in the event that Canada Post is unable to determine the correct delivery address, the item will be returned to the Sender.
+- When the shipper has made an error made in the postal delivery address, Canada Post will attempt to correct the error and have the item delivered, in the event that Canada Post is unable to determine the correct delivery address, the item will be returned to the sender.

 - When Canada Post has made an error in the transportation of the item causing a possible delay.

-- When Canada Post is experiencing circumstances beyond its control causing a possible delay of the delivery.
-Force Majeurs scans will be made in the event of:
+- When Canada Post is experiencing circumstances beyond its control causing a possible delay of the delivery. force majeurs scans will be made in the event of:

 - transportation delays

-- power outage (public grid).
+- power outage in the public grid.